radarbot-team/radarbot-team-best-pratices/analytics/python/README.md

 ##### Loading json

-Due to the wide use of json, it is important to know how pandas can help to load information with that format.
+JSON is used widely, so it is not surprising that pandas allows to load information from it.

-The method json_normalize can convert a json file into a pandas dataframe.
+The **json_normalize** method can convert a json file into a pandas dataframe.

 ````python
 data = [{'state': 'Florida',